Ascalon: Ptolemaic rule (301–198 BCE)

-Archaeological excavations have uncovered evidence evidence of violent destruction across the site, dated around 290 BCE.
+Archaeological excavations have uncovered evidence of violent destruction across the site, dated around 290 BCE.
 This period corresponds to the reign of Ptolemy I Soter during which the Ptolemaic Kingdom was consolidating its control over the Levant.
 Remains of collapsed and burnt structures were found, along with two hoards of silver coins discovered within the destruction layers, one of which appears to have been hastily buried by a resident shortly before the destruction.

 Few historical records refer to Ascalon under Ptolemaic rule, a time generally characterized by limited documentation.
 The city is listed alongside Gaza, Jaffa and Acre, as one of the four prominent ports in the Southern Levant in the Letter of Aristeas, dated to the reign of Ptolemy II Philadelphus.
 Ascalon appears once in the Zenon Papyri, (Note: Over 2,000 papyri written by Zenon of Kaunos were discovered in Egypt.
 Of these, only 40 had any reference to the region of the southern Levant.) the correspondence of Zenon of Kaunos, private secretary to Apollonius, the Ptolemaic finance minister, around 259 BCE. his limited mention suggests that Ascalon held a secondary status compared to other coastal cities, particularly Gaza, which is referenced numerous times.
 According to Josephus (Antiquities of the Jews), Ascalon's residents refused to pay taxes to Joseph ben Tobia a Jewish tax-farmer appointed by Ptolemy III Euergetes around 242 BCE, and even insulted him.
 In response, Joseph had twenty of the cirty's nobles, and seized their property as tribute to the king, likely intended as a warning to other cities.

 During the Fourth Syrian War (219–217 BC), the Ptolemaic kingdom fought the Seleucid Empire under Antiochus III the Great, who sought to reclaim former lands.
 Ascalon was likely captured by the Seleucids during this conflict, along with Gaza, prior to the Battle of Raphia (217 BCE).
 That battle ended in a Ptolemaic victory and the restoration of lost territories, including Ascalon.
 In 202 BCE, Antiochus III launched another campaign into the region, capturing Gaza after a prolonged siege.
 Ascalon was probably taken without resistance.
 However it was briefly retaken in the winter of 201/200 BCE by the Ptolemaic general Scopas of Aetolia.
 His forces were later defeated by the Seleucids at the Battle of Panium (200 BCE) and the Seleucid control over the country was consolidated by 198 BCE.